wso2/docs-is/en/docs/guides/mfa/totp-config-advanced.md

 This field can take one of the following values: local, association, userAttribute, subjectUri.
 If you do not specify any usecase, the default value is local.

-If you have chosen userAttribute as the usecase, add the following parmeter to specify the user attribute.
+If you have chosen userAttribute as the usecase, add the following parameter to specify the user attribute.

 ```
 userAttribute = "http://wso2.org/foursquare/claims/email"